 It’s often said a kitchen can make or break selling your home.
 And consider the time you spend in the room.
 It’s important to have a functional and comfortable area that fits your taste.
 Looking to use some of that tax refund to invest in a kitchen remodel?
 Or looking to spice up your home with an exciting, new kitchen?
-JM Design provides the below guidance and tips on how to handle a kitchen remodel ensuring satisfaction at the end of the project.
+JM Design, a home remodeling contractor in Cleveland, provides the below guidance and tips on how to handle a kitchen remodel ensuring satisfaction at the end of the project.

 First and foremost, you should do some research on contractors to work with.
 You need to find someone with experience who has completed a variety of remodels in your area and price range.

 Once you select a contractor, there will typically be a lead time before they can start work.
 We at JM Design will work quickly to get your remodel scheduled and started.
 And we will look for creative ways to allow you to stay in your home safely during the remodel.
 The lead time to begin actual construction can run as much as three to four weeks from when a contract is started.

 Once you have landed on a contractor, it’s important to define the scope of the project in the pre-planning phase.
 Start with the items that you know you must have.
 Controlling costs is important when working with a fixed budget and knowing what is central to your remodel is critical.
 What are the things that you will most enjoy?
 Differentiate those items that are necessities versus those that are less important.
 Costs can fluctuate and your remodel can start to get out of control.
 Don’t let that happen – stay in control and stick to a fixed plan.

 A typical budget for a remodel is in the 10 – 30 % value of your total home’s value.
 While it is a significant investment, homeowners typically get back a fair percentage of their investment while selling the home.